aidatorajiro/my-proton-tools/README.md

 1. Search for the sniper/runtime path (e.g. `$HOME/.local/share/Steam/steamapps/common/SteamLinuxRuntime_sniper/run`) and edit it.
 Append `cat /proc/$$/environ > $HOME/my-proton-tools/dumpenvs_sniper` on the top.
 2. Start a steam app via proton, and get its pid.
 3. `cat /proc/[pid of the game]/environ > $HOME/my-proton-tools/dumpenvs_exe`
-4. (optional) Create a prefix file.
+4. Create a prefix file, or copy an example prefix file from the `example_presets` directory (which has different prefix files depending on whether Steam is directly installed or installed via snap).
+   Guide on how to create a prefix file:
     1. Run this program once and generate `dumpenvs_EXE_keys_values` and `dumpenvs_SNIPER_keys_values`
     2. Copy `dumpenvs_EXE_keys_values`/`dumpenvs_SNIPER_keys_values` and rename them to something else.
     3. In the copied files, replace string values next to the keys with 'v', 'p', 'c' or 'd' or delete the line, so that we can successfully load the environment variables required to run wine.